jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 # Fixation Probability Calculation Notebook

-This repository contains the `functions.ipynb` Jupyter notebook, offering a comprehensive suite of functions to calculate the fixation probabilities within static and temporal switching networks.
-The methods implemented are based on Bhaumik & Masuda (2023) as detailed in their publication [here](https://link.springer.com/article/10.1007/s00285-023-01987-5).
-The methods for the static netowkrs are based on Hindersin et al. (2016), available at [efficientFixation](https://github.com/hindersin/efficientFixation), and further explored within the context
+This repository contains the `functions.ipynb` Jupyter notebook, offering a comprehensive suite of functions to calculate the fixation probabilities of static weighted networks.
+The methods implemented are based on the manuscript `Constant-selection evolutionary dynamics on weighted networks`, submitted to Proc of Royal Society A. The methods for the static netoworks are based on Hindersin et al. (2016), available at [efficientFixation](https://github.com/hindersin/efficientFixation), and further explored within the context.
 ## How to Use

 The `functions.ipynb` notebook is equipped with functions designed for the analysis of fixation probabilities across various network configurations, including static networks and those subject to temporal switching.
 Below is a breakdown of the primary functions and their intended applications: